spine/spine/site/site.md

       toggle: function(){ /* ... */ }
     });

 Spine also has a global object `Spine.App`, that you can bind and trigger global events.
-This is one way that you can get controller's communication with one other, without resorting to deep-coupling. `Spine.App` is aliased inside controllers to `this.App`.
+This is one way that you can get controllers communicating with one other, without resorting to deep-coupling. `Spine.App` is aliased inside controllers to `this.App`.

     var GlobalController = Spine.Controller.create({
       init: function(){